A guide to free credit checks

 What information is held on my credit report?

-- Your current outstanding debts
+- Credit accounts in your name, with current outstanding debts

 - Information about any declaration of bankruptcy or entering into an Individual Voluntary Arrangement (IVA)